ACCA By-laws

 Officers

 Section 1.
-Elected Officials.
-The elected officials of ACCA shall be the President, the President-Elect, the Immediate Past President, a Secretary, a Treasurer, the representative to the ACA Governing Council, and three members at large, one of whom shall be a student member at the time of the election and one of whom shall be affiliated with a community college, technical college or other two-year institution at the time of the election.
-All elected officials shall be Unified members of ACCA.
-Section 2.
-Duties of Officers.
+Elected Officers.
+The elected officers of ACCA shall be the President, the President-Elect, the Immediate Past President, a Secretary, a Treasurer, the Representative to the ACA Governing Council, and three (3) Members-at–Large.
+Of the three Members-at-Large, one shall be a student member at the time of the election and one shall be affiliated with a community college, technical college, or other two-year institution at the time of the election.
+All elected officers must have been members for at least one year within the last 5 years before being nominated and shall be Unified members of ACCA at the time of the election.

 (a) President